burnoutband/kubernetes-training/modules/misc/containers-v2.md

 1. Open the [GCP Console](https://console.cloud.google.com) from your browser and then open the Cloud Shell.

-1. Navigate to the `google-k8s-workshop-v2/sample-app` folder.
+1. Navigate to the `kubernetes-training/sample-app` folder.

     ```shell
-    cd google-k8s-workshop-v2/sample-app
+    cd kubernetes-training/sample-app
     ```

-    > Note: `google-k8s-workshop-v2` repository should be cloned in the previous exercise.
+    > Note: `kubernetes-training` repository should be cloned in the previous exercise.

 1. Set the `IMAGE` environment variable and build the Docker image.